Suniljit/local-chatbot-w-ollama/README.md

 # Running a LLM Chatbot Locally Using Ollama and Langchain

+## Introduction
+This repo contains code to run a simple chatbot using a LLM model locally.
+The code leverages on Ollama and Langchain.

 ## Set Up
 1. Download and install Ollama from the link [here](https://ollama.com/).
 Ollama will be used to host the LLM models locally.
 2. Check that Ollama is installed correctly by running the following command:<br>